 Note 2 The safety distance from an EMF source is simply the measured distance needed to reduce human exposures down to some desired safety level for most cases.
 But safety distances are difficult to predict because many factors can cause variations in the actual level of EMFs emitted, and thus variations in the actual safety distances needed.
 The distances shown here are likely to reduce the EMF exposures to the safety level shown at the top of the chart, for the majority of situations.
 In many cases, the actual distances needed will be less than shown in this chart — but in some cases an even greater distance may be needed.
 It is advisable to measure on-site with an EMF test meter to determine the actual safety distance.

-Note 3 Individuals with heightened sensitivity to electromagnetic fields — or other serious health issue such as cancer, chronic fatigue or Lyme Disease — may wish to reduce their EMF exposures even further, perhaps down to the stricter EMF Hypersensitivity Advisory levels.
+Note 3 Individuals with heightened sensitivity to electromagnetic fields — or other serious health issue such as cancer, chronic fatigue or Lyme Disease — may wish to reduce their EMF exposures even further, perhaps down to the stricter EMF Hypersensitivity Advisory Levels.
 For these kinds of health concerns, you might consider doubling the safety distances shown here.
 And most important, please listen to your own body, intuition and experience regarding safety levels and distances.
 Click here for details about safety levels.

 Note 4 The suggestions for safety distances in this chart are generally based on Michael Neuert’s professional on-site testing of the various EMF sources in the San Francisco Bay Area since 1992.
 Actual EMF emissions, and thus the corresponding safety distance, can vary greatly and are difficult to predict.
 To better determine actual safety distances, it is always advisable to measure the actual EMF levels with an appropriate EMF test meter whenever possible.